Skip to main content

 The key to a good arapaima fly, says Oliver White, is the Owner Aki 8/0 hook.
 Getting these fish to eat the fly isn't all that difficult, but sticking that hook into something solid is.
 White has caught more (and probably also lost more) of these fish on a fly rod than any other person alive, and he's very particular about the hook.
 If you're flying halfway across the world to catch the biggest fish of your life, it's a good idea to pay attention to these small details that will make a big difference in your success.

-For more info on arapaima fishing in Guyana, see my story "1 Guy with a Fly Rod" in the Oct-Dec 2017 issue of FLY FISHERMAN or watch the film by Outside TV we shot on location in March 2017.
+For more info on arapaima fishing in Guyana, see my story "1 Guy with a Fly Rod" from the Oct-Dec 2017 issue of FLY FISHERMAN or watch the film by Outside TV we shot on location in March 2017.
 The fly-tying short you see here is an out-take from that shoot.

 GET THE NEWSLETTER Join the List and Never Miss a Thing.